FowlerLab/constitch/readme.md

 # ConStitch - A microscopy stitching library made for complex imaging experiments

-Constitch performs robust, high quality stitching of microscopy images.
+ConStitch performs robust, high quality stitching of microscopy images.
 It is specifically designed to stitch and align microscopy image sets with multiple rounds of imaging, where each round needs to be aligned to each other as well as stitched together.